lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 ### MCC SW Programs

-The main functions of the programs running in the MCC are:
+In the MCC there are two programs (EUI and MtMountOperationManager), the main functions of these two are:

-- Interface with the operator by means of the Engineering User Interface or HHD:
+- Interface with the operator by means of the Engineering User Interface (EUI):
   - Commanding.
 Commanding the TMA.
   - Monitoring.
 Display the TMA information (topics and events) received from the Subsystem control program to the operator and log it locally.
-- Interface with the CSC by means of the MtMount Operation Manager and EUI:
+- Interface with the CSC by means of the MtMountOperationManager and EUI:
   - Commanding.
 Allow commanding the TMA from the CSC, uses the MtMount Operation Manager.
   - Monitoring.
 Send the TMA information (topics and events) received from the Subsystem control program to the CSC.
     - Events are received from the MtMount Operation Manager.